mitogen-hq/mitogen/docs/index.rst

-In addition to an IO multiplexer, the external context is configured with a custom `PEP-302 importer`_ that forwards requests for unknown Python modules back to the host machine.
+In addition to an IO multiplexer, the external context is configured with a custom `PEP-302 importer`_ that forwards requests for unknown Python modules back to the host program.
 When your program asks an external context to execute code from an unknown module, all requisite modules are transferred automatically and imported entirely in RAM without need for further configuration.